 - Improved operational efficiency

-- Real-time customer service by big data in e-commerce
+- Real-time customer service powered by big data in e-commerce

 - Competitive advantage

-By harnessing the power of big data analytics, e-commerce companies drive growth and optimize business processes.
+By harnessing the power of large-scale analytics, retail companies drive growth and optimize business processes.

 Big data in e-commerce — Cosmic Terrain

 Imagine big data in e-commerce like the cosmos.
 The data analysts are like astrophysicists, delving into the mysteries of the universe.
 They investigate the gravitational pulls of customer preferences, the cosmic collisions of market forces, and the cosmic background radiation of customer sentiment.
-Their expertise allows them to decipher the celestial language of big data and translate it into actionable insights.
+Their expertise allows them to decipher the celestial language of large datasets and translate it into actionable insights.

 Immense potential for businesses by big data in e-commerce

-Big data refers to the enormous volume, velocity, and variety of data generated from various sources, including online platforms, customer interactions, transactions, social media, etc. Big data in e-commerce comprises customer information systems — browsing behavior, purchase history, demographics, and preferences — and data related to products, inventory, pricing, supply chain management, marketing campaigns, and customer feedback.
-Advanced analytics and machine learning techniques make e-commerce companies extract valuable information from big data, uncover patterns, and detect trends.
+High-volume datasets refer to the enormous volume, velocity, and variety of data generated from various sources, including online platforms, customer interactions, transactions, social media, etc. Big data in e-commerce comprises customer information systems — browsing behavior, purchase history, demographics, and preferences — and data related to products, inventory, pricing, supply chain management, marketing campaigns, and customer feedback.
+Advanced analytics and machine learning techniques make internet retail companies extract valuable information from retail analytics data, uncover patterns, and detect trends.

 - Volume refers to the sheer amount of data generated and collected.
-Big data involves enormous quantities that exceed traditional data methods' capacity.
+Data-intensive systems involve enormous quantities that exceed traditional data methods' capacity.
 The importance of data continues to grow exponentially as more digital interactions occur.

 - Velocity represents the speed at which data is generated, processed, and analyzed.
 This real-time or near real-time nature of data necessitates efficient processing and analysis techniques to derive timely insights from big data in e-commerce.

-- Variety calls for diverse types of data within big data.
-It rings structured, unstructured, and semi-structured data.
-Big data includes a mix of all these data types, and effectively managing this variety requires advanced tools and techniques.
+- Variety calls for diverse types of data within large information streams.
+It includes structured, unstructured, and semi-structured data.
+Large-scale data includes a mix of all these data types, and effectively managing this variety requires advanced tools and techniques.

 Big data in e-commerce: several challenges